 - Integrating a new dog into a home

 Yes, dogs that are always outside are the most problematic.
-Since they live outdoors, they tend to make up their own rules as a “Pack of One” and can be a bit crazy because they are social beings like humans and they need social interactions and rules to guide.
+Since they live outdoors, they tend to make up their own rules as a “Pack of One” or “Tarzan” and can be a bit crazy because they are social beings like humans and they need social interactions and rules to guide them.
+They do better being lead than when leading their people.

-Also, very aggressive dogs can be out of my range of help…if I can’t put a leash around them without them attacking or biting me, then I really can’t help them.
+Also, some very aggressive dogs can be out of my range and ability to help…if I can’t put a leash around them without them attacking or biting me, then I really can’t help them much.

 I prefer working with dogs that are at least 3 months old.
 I can’t do much with certain puppies who cannot focus and pay any attention to even the simplest of commands.

-I have been a professional in-home dog trainer for over 8 years and seen every type of dog issue.
-I now have a cutting edge method that is easy to do and works well.
+I have been a professional in-home dog trainer since 2011 and have seen every type of dog issue.
+I now have a proven method that is easy to do and works well when used as shown.
+I am not perfect and have areas that may tax my abilities, that may include dealing with the dog and the owners.

 Your dog’s issues are mostly developed and displayed in the home and are probably not shown fully during group classes held away from the home.
-Joe works in each of the homes of his clients, where the dogs live and where they act poorly.
+Joe works in client homes, where the dogs live.
+In-home training with the right approach makes a big difference in getting results.

 You simply incorporate the timing and techniques you’ve been shown and carry forward the progress that was reached in the first session.
 Advanced training is available if you need more support.

-No. I specialize in helping most dogs to become very good in-home family pets.
+No. I specialize in helping most dogs to become better in-home family pets.